 Peru Trekking Tour

-- Hiking lodge to lodge, with porters and mules handling our luggage
+- Hike from lodge to lodge, with porters and mules handling our luggage

 - Trek an Inca route to 15,200 feet for superb views of the snow-covered Andes